arafatm/arafatm.github.io/_articles/agile/slack.md

 Suppose you were to read in the newspaper that your country’s brand-new air traffic control system was to be developed on a “highly aggressive” schedule.

-Quality takes time.
+> Quality takes time.
 Even quality in the “defects only” sense takes time.

-I’d much prefer the opposite, in which the Quality Assurance organization did its work only at the beginning of the project, assuring reasonableness of schedule and work procedures, and then disappeared for the rest.
+I’d much prefer the opposite, in which the **Quality Assurance organization did its work only at the beginning of the project**, assuring reasonableness of schedule and work procedures, and then disappeared for the rest.

 If you buy the notion that quality takes time, then it won’t come as any